nxmyxxn/CRMotors/README.md

+# CRMotors – Salesforce DX Project

+## Project Overview

+Traditional automotive sales and service systems often face challenges such as fragmented customer data and disconnected processes.
+This project delivers a unified Salesforce solution that streamlines the entire customer journey — from lead and test drive to quotation, contract, delivery, and after-sales service including support and maintenance.

+By leveraging Salesforce’s standard architecture with thoughtful customizations, the system ensures consistency, visibility, and a seamless experience across all touchpoints.

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.